 My most peaceful moments have always been when I’m deep into the realm of painting and sketching – pouring myself into the blank canvas.
 If you’re an artist that finds joy in creating things, you know exactly what I’m talking about.

 One thing I’ve always enjoyed as well, is cooking.
 When I was a little girl, and I would get bored, I would make up concoctions in the kitchen.
 I cooked my first spaghetti when I was 12 years old (with my mom on the phone at work), and made a cheesecake of which I ate half in one sitting.
 I think I ate the other half later!
 My mom still jokes about that today!
 I think it’s safe to say I still have that same sweet tooth.

 Coming from a family of cooks, bakers, and cake decorators, I learned from an early age how to incorporate cooking and baking into my daily life.
 Therefore, cooking for my family has come natural to me, and I can’t wait to share all of these delicious family recipes with you!
-I share lots of food photos on my Instagram, and I’ll slowly be adding step-by-step recipes each month.
+I share lots of food photos on my Instagram, and I’ll slowly be adding step-by-step recipes each month (or whenever I can).
 Stay tuned!
 Subscribe now so you don’t miss any!

 As I began to learn more about the lies we’ve been told in the food industry about which foods are good for you and bad for you, our overall family’s health has improved dramatically.
 I cannot tell you the last time my kids have been to the doctor, since we now treat everything at home.
 Of course, if there is a life-threatening emergency, we would seek emergency care.
 You can read our testimony about this topic in my blog post, The Story Behind Healthier Ingredients.

 What really sparked an interest in blogging was when I shared Our Debt-Free Journey on my business website.
 I wanted everyone to know how much it changed our life and that they could do it too!